leeovery/cryptocredible/README.md

 Yes, but you are using it without warranty, and at your own risk.
 Having said that, here are some strong points which make this safe:
 * It runs locally on your own computer, and you have total control over the data and even the code.
 * The exchange connections are configured via the `.env` file using **read-only** api credentials.
 These credentials never leave your system in a usable format.
-* The code of course is also open-source, so feel free to poke around and ensure it's safe.
+* The code is open-source, so feel free to poke around and ensure it's safe.
+Other people have probably poked around too.
+Safety in numbers.

+_Trust but verify._

 ### Changelog